 We are a group of homeschooling and unschooling families from the Philadelphia area working together to provide a gathering place for our children to engage in learning and social opportunities.
 Our mission is to provide a quality, diverse, secular, and inclusive environment in which children are nurtured in a climate of mutual respect when engaged in classes and activities.

-We are not currently accepted applications for 2020,
+We are not currently accepted applications from the general public yet,

 Members also participate in a committee that handles behind-the-scenes needs that help the co-op continue to run smoothly and flourish.
 These committees are Administration/Technology, Membership/Social, and Operations.